DPDK/dpdk/doc/guides/prog_guide/ipsec_lib.rst

 The following features are not properly supported in the current version:

-*  ESP transport mode for IPv6 packets with extension headers.
-*  Updates of the fields in inner IP header for tunnel mode (as described in RFC 4301, section 5.1.2).
 *  Hard/soft limit for SA lifetime (time interval/byte count).